๐ŸPrinciples of Physics I

 Momentum

-• Conserved in isolated systems; total momentum before equals total momentum after when no external forces act
+• Conserved in isolated systems: total momentum before an event equals total momentum after, as long as no external net force acts on the system

-Compare: Force vs. Momentum—force is the instantaneous cause of acceleration, while momentum is the cumulative result of mass in motion.
-If an FRQ involves collisions, think momentum conservation; if it involves acceleration, think forces.
+Compare: Force vs. Momentum: force is the instantaneous cause of acceleration, while momentum describes the cumulative state of mass in motion.
+If a problem involves collisions, think momentum conservation.
+If it involves acceleration of a single object, think forces.

 Rotational Vectors: Spinning and Turning